 - Left-right confusion (inability to distinguish your left side from your right side)

 - Mathematical difficulties

 In addition to these common symptoms, some individuals with Gerstmann syndrome experience additional effects such as aphasia, or difficulty expressing and comprehending speech.
 Because Gerstmann syndrome is rare, researchers are still working to fully understand the etiology, symptoms, and prognosis associated with this condition.

 Treating Parietal Lobe Damage

 The following are a few examples of therapies that can help treat the effects of parietal lobe damage:

 - Proprioceptive training.
 To recover your sense of your body in space, you will once again need to activate neuroplasticity, the brain’s ability to rewire itself.
 Some techniques to address this include balance exercises and passive movement training.
-Talk to an occupational therapist for more info on these exercises.
+Physical therapy and/or occupational therapy treatments can provide a more structured plan for recovery.

 - Visual scanning training.
 This therapy aims to improve left-side neglect by encouraging patients to consciously pay attention or draw awareness to the left side of their body or environment.
 These tasks usually start around the midline of the body and progressively work outward toward the side of the deficit.

 All of these therapies revolve around the phenomenon of neuroplasticity, the brain’s ability to rewire itself.
 As parietal lobe damage survivors begin to practice the tasks that they wish to improve, the brain responds by creating new connections and strengthening neural pathways responsible for those tasks.